apasccon/SearchTextField/README.md

 // You can force the results list to support RTL languages - Default: false mySearchTextField.forceRightToLeft = true

+// Show the list of results as soon as the user makes focus - Default: false mySearchTextField.startVisible = true

+// ...or show the list of results even without user's interaction as soon as created - Default: false mySearchTextField.startVisibleWithoutInteraction = true

+// Start filtering after an specific number of characters - Default: 0 mySearchTextField.minCharactersNumberToStartFiltering = 3

+// You can force the results list to support RTL languages - Default: false mySearchTextField.forceRightToLeft = false

 /**
 * Update data source when the user stops typing.